Red Bull’s new series pairs global artists to create music out of serendipity

 What: A new series titled Red Bull Check Your DMs

 Why we care: There are two constants that bring people together in a world that is becoming increasingly more divided—music and the digital age.
 Red Bull has combined the two for its new digital series, Red Bull Check Your DMs.
-It launches today on Red Bull TV (and will eventually live on YouTube), and follows multiple musicians from different countries and different musical backgrounds who have never met, as they collaborate to create a hit song.
+It launches today on Red Bull TV and YouTube, and follows multiple musicians from different countries and different musical backgrounds who have never met, as they collaborate to create a hit song.

 The five-episode arc, which began shooting last June (but seems perfectly suited for these times), will feature different artists every week from Austria, the U.K., Japan, Australia, the Netherlands, the United States, Canada, Puerto Rico, Mexico, and South Korea, as they provide a glimpse into the creative process of music creation in the digital age.